 GeneCards Summary for OPLAH Gene

-OPLAH (5-Oxoprolinase (ATP-Hydrolysing)) is a Protein Coding gene.
-Diseases associated with OPLAH include 5-oxoprolinase deficiency and glutathione synthetase deficiency.
-Among its related pathways are Metabolism and Glutathione metabolism.
-GO annotations related to this gene include 5-oxoprolinase (ATP-hydrolyzing) activity.
+OPLAH (5-Oxoprolinase, ATP-Hydrolysing) is a Protein Coding gene.
+Diseases associated with OPLAH include 5-Oxoprolinase Deficiency and Glutathione Synthetase Deficiency.
+Among its related pathways are Glutathione metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and 5-oxoprolinase (ATP-hydrolyzing) activity.